felix-zenk/onboardapis/README.md

 > **Hint**: You can also get the module path by looking at [Supported APIs](#supported-apis)
 > / [Experimental APIs](#experimental-apis) and taking the three values from there.

-## API scope
+## API features

-The API scope defines what information can be accessed through the API and is a general indicator of the API's capabilities.
+The API features define what information can be accessed through the API and is a general indicator of the API's capabilities.
-Scopes can be combined.
+Features can be combined.
-The currently possible API scopes are:
+The currently possible API features are:
-- ``basic`` / ``internet-access``: basic information is available such as connection status to the API. / The internet access can be enabled and disabled.
+- ``basic`` / ``online``: basic information is available such as connection status to the API. / The API supplies the user with internet access and the internet access can be enabled and disabled.
 - ``vehicle``: The API supplies information about the vehicle such as the train ID, line number, etc.
 - ``geo``: The API supplies information about the current location, speed, etc. of the vehicle.
 - ``basic-journey`` / ``journey``: The API supplies basic journey information including the current station and the destination station. / The API supplies detailed journey information including all the stations and possibly connecting services.